Create a

 Implement wellness initiatives to support employees' physical and mental health.
 This may include access to mental health resources, wellness programs, and initiatives that promote a healthy lifestyle.
 Encourage employee utilization on an ongoing basis and train managers to recognize signs of distress and need for support in physical, financial, and mental health.

 Cultivate a culture of continuous learning and improvement.
 Encourage adaptability, innovation, and a willingness to learn from successes and failures.
 This mindset contributes to a dynamic and positive work culture.
-Encourage post-project reviews, work process design and improvement efforts, upward feedback (from employees to managers), design thinking, and other creative methods to gain valuable insights into improvements that can be made to workflows, HR processes, IT systems, etc. Through the active and regular use of such techniques, respect for employee input and democratization of critical process and infrastructure improvement ideation can be implemented.
+Encourage post-project reviews, work-process design and improvement efforts, upward feedback (from employees to managers), design thinking, and other creative methods to gain valuable insights into improvements to workflows, HR processes, and IT systems.
+Through the active and regular use of such techniques, respect for employee input and democratization of critical process and infrastructure improvement ideation can be implemented.

 Measures and sources that can reveal a toxic workplace